 All of Hillrom's design and manufacturing locations maintain active quality management certifications, reflective of the type(s) of the medical devices that the locations design and/or make.
 All certifications are externally certified by a notified body, which requires annual audits and/or inspections.

 Each Hillrom product undergoes appropriate levels of testing prior to shipment.
 Throughout the design and manufacturing process, our products are tested for safety, cybersecurity vulnerabilities and usability and performance.
 The level of testing reliability and confidence is based on each product’s risk profile using various product volumes, duration and frequency of testing.
 The methodology is based on statistical procedures for the medical device industry written by Dr. Wayne Taylor, a leading expert on acceptance sampling in the pharmaceutical, medical device and diagnostics industries.
 All procedures to control and verify minor, moderate, and major design changes are established and documented.

 Every employee is assigned annual training that covers quality management principles and how they apply to the business, ensuring Hillrom maintains world-class standards in product quality and safety.

-If our post-market surveillance process identifies a risk, Hillrom follows a field action process that determines if a recall action needs to be taken, identifies the steps necessary to investigate and approve such an action and defines steps required to identify if the field action needs to be reported to regulatory agencies.
-The field action process is governed by the Corporate Field Action Committee that is chaired by the Senior Vice President of Quality Assurance and Regulatory Affairs and consists of representatives from Legal, Finance, Marketing and Service.
+If our post-market surveillance process identifies a risk, Hillrom follows a field-action process that determines if a recall action needs to be taken, identifies the steps necessary to investigate and approve such an action, and defines steps required to identify if the field action needs to be reported to regulatory agencies.
+The field action process is governed by the Corporate Field Action Committee that is chaired by the vice president, Quality Assurance and consists of representatives from Legal, Operations, Marketing and Service.

 Medical device, medical device accessory and other critical suppliers are expected to acknowledge our quality standards through signing of a Quality Agreement.